-As of Monday, two people had voted, said Clerk Colleen Geihsler, phen Horn, a custodian at Decatur county election officer.
+As of Monday, two people had voted, said Clerk Colleen Geihsler, county election officer.
 Advance ballots will be available at the clerk's office until Monday.

 Mrs. Geihsler said first-time voters should remember to bring a photo ID if they registered online.